HossamAhmed02/Ishara_Graduation_Project/README.md

 ---

+## Testing & Sample Data

+To test the AI Engine and simulate real inputs, we have provided sample testing data on the AI Drive.
+You can download the sample data from the Google Drive link below and use it to test the application's recognition and translation capabilities.

+---

 ## Troubleshooting

 * **Database Connection Error:** Verify your SQL Server instance is running and the connection string in `appsettings.json` is correct.